carrenD/Webthetics/README.md

 ## Webthetics: Quantifying Webpage Aesthetics with Deep Learning
-by Qi Dou, Sam Zheng*, Samuel Sun, and Pheng-Ann Heng </br>
+by Qi Dou, Sam Zheng, Samuel Sun, and Pheng-Ann Heng </br>
 conducted when Qi and Samuel were doing internship at Siemens Corporate Research, Princeton, US.

 ### Introduction